barisozgenn/PackageDeliverySwiftUI/README.md

 ## Contribution

 I welcome contributions and improvements to this app.
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, development contribution or feature requests, please open an issue or submit a pull request.
 Your contributions are greatly appreciated!

 ## License